LooseLab/minotour-docker/Debugging.md

 In order to debug minotour in docker, there are a couple of possible approaches.

 #### Exec in and read celery logs
-Due to an unfortunate misunderstanding of dockey, celery and django are smushed into one container.
+Due to an unfortunate misunderstanding of docker (by me), celery and django are smushed into one container.
 This makes reading the logs a little tricky.
+Fixing this is on my todo list

 Whilst the container is running it is possible to see the logged output of celery workers
 ```bash